opsgenie/terraform-provider-opsgenie/website/docs/r/api_integration.html.markdown

 * `owner_team_id` - (Optional) Owner team id of the integration.

-* `responder` - (Optional)  User, schedule, teams or escalation names to calculate which users will receive the notifications of the alert.
+* `responders` - (Optional)  User, schedule, teams or escalation names to calculate which users will receive the notifications of the alert.

-`responder` supports the following:
+`responders` supports the following:

 * `type` - (Required) The responder type.
 * `id` - (Required) The id of the responder.